cmon-eich/cpp_demo/README.md

 # cpp_demo

-After a realy devastating experience during a job interview I created this small programms inspired from exercises I encountered at the university to refresh my C++.
+After a really devastating experience during a job interview I created this small programms inspired from exercises I encountered at the university to refresh my C++ skills.